Automattic/mcp-server-gravatar/README.md

 ## Tools

 1. `get_profile_by_id`
-   - Fetch a Gravatar profile using a profile identifier.
+   - Retrieve comprehensive Gravatar profile information using a profile identifier.
+Returns detailed user profile data including display name, location, job title, company, bio/description, pronouns, pronunciation, verified social accounts, avatar details, and profile URLs.
+Additional authenticated data may include languages, interests, links, contact info, and gallery images.
    - Required inputs:
-     - `profileIdentifier` (string): The profile identifier (SHA256 or MD5 hash)
+     - `profileIdentifier` (string): Profile identifier for the Gravatar profile.
+Accepts: SHA256 hash of normalized email address (preferred), MD5 hash of normalized email address (deprecated), or Gravatar profile URL slug (e.g., 'username' from gravatar.com/username).
-   - Returns: Profile object as JSON with user information
+   - Returns: Profile object as JSON with comprehensive user information

 2. `get_profile_by_email`
-   - Fetch a Gravatar profile using an email address.
+   - Retrieve comprehensive Gravatar profile information using an email address.
+Returns detailed user profile data including display name, location, job title, company, bio/description, pronouns, pronunciation, verified social accounts, avatar details, and profile URLs.
+Additional authenticated data may include languages, interests, links, contact info, and gallery images.
    - Required inputs:
-     - `email` (string): The email address associated with the Gravatar profile
+     - `email` (string): The email address associated with the Gravatar profile.
+Can be any valid email format - the system will automatically normalize and hash the email for lookup.
-   - Returns: Profile object as JSON with user information
+   - Returns: Profile object as JSON with comprehensive user information

 3. `get_inferred_interests_by_id`
-   - Fetch inferred interests for a Gravatar profile using a profile identifier.
+   - Fetch AI-inferred interests for a Gravatar profile using a profile identifier.
+Returns machine learning-generated interest data that can help understand user preferences, content recommendations, or audience insights.
+This is experimental data that may not be available for all profiles.
    - Required inputs:
-     - `profileIdentifier` (string): The profile identifier (SHA256 or MD5 hash)
+     - `profileIdentifier` (string): Profile identifier for the Gravatar profile.
+Accepts: SHA256 hash of normalized email address (preferred), MD5 hash of normalized email address (deprecated), or Gravatar profile URL slug (e.g., 'username' from gravatar.com/username).
-   - Returns: List of inferred interest names as JSON
+   - Returns: List of AI-inferred interest names as JSON

 4. `get_inferred_interests_by_email`
-   - Fetch inferred interests for a Gravatar profile using an email address.
+   - Fetch AI-inferred interests for a Gravatar profile using an email address.
+Returns a list of topics and interests that Gravatar's machine learning algorithms have associated with the profile based on public activity and connections.
+This experimental feature helps understand user preferences and topics of interest.
    - Required inputs:
-     - `email` (string): The email address associated with the Gravatar profile
+     - `email` (string): The email address associated with the Gravatar profile.
+Can be any valid email format - the system will automatically normalize and hash the email for lookup.
-   - Returns: List of inferred interest names as JSON
+   - Returns: List of AI-inferred interest names as JSON

 5. `get_avatar_by_id`
-   - Get the avatar PNG image for a Gravatar profile using an avatar identifier.
+   - Retrieve the avatar image for a Gravatar profile using an avatar identifier.
+Functionally identical to the email variant but uses a direct identifier for lookup.
+More efficient when you already have the hashed identifier.
    - Required inputs:
-     - `avatarIdentifier` (string): The avatar identifier (SHA256 or MD5 hash)
+     - `avatarIdentifier` (string): Avatar identifier for the Gravatar profile.
+Accepts: SHA256 hash of normalized email address (preferred), or MD5 hash of normalized email address (deprecated).
+Note: Unlike profile identifiers, avatar identifiers cannot use URL slugs - only email hashes are supported.
    - Optional inputs:
-     - `size` (number, default: undefined): Preferred size of the avatar (1-2048 pixels)
-     - `defaultOption` (string, default: undefined): Default avatar option if no avatar exists
+     - `size` (number, default: undefined): Desired avatar size in pixels (1-2048).
+Images are square, so this sets both width and height.
+Common sizes: 80 (default web), 200 (high-res web), 512 (large displays).
+     - `defaultOption` (string, default: undefined): Fallback image style when no avatar exists.
+Options: '404' (return HTTP 404 error instead of image), 'mp' (mystery person silhouette), 'identicon' (geometric pattern), 'monsterid' (generated monster), 'wavatar' (generated face), 'retro' (8-bit style), 'robohash' (robot), 'blank' (transparent).
-     - `forceDefault` (boolean, default: undefined): Force the default avatar to be shown
+     - `forceDefault` (boolean, default: undefined): When true, always returns the default image instead of the user's avatar.
+Useful for testing default options or ensuring consistent placeholder images.
-     - `rating` (string, default: undefined): Maximum rating of avatar to display
+     - `rating` (string, default: undefined): Maximum content rating to display.
+'G' (general audiences), 'PG' (parental guidance), 'R' (restricted), 'X' (explicit).
+If user's avatar exceeds this rating, the default image is shown instead.
    - Returns: Avatar image in PNG format

 6. `get_avatar_by_email`
-   - Get the avatar PNG image for a Gravatar profile using an email address.
+   - Retrieve the avatar image for a Gravatar profile using an email address.
+Returns a PNG image that can be displayed directly or processed further.
+Supports extensive customization options including size, fallback behavior, content rating filters, and default image styles.
    - Required inputs:
-     - `email` (string): The email address associated with the Gravatar profile
+     - `email` (string): The email address associated with the Gravatar profile.
+Can be any valid email format - the system will automatically normalize and hash the email for lookup.
    - Optional inputs:
-     - `size` (number, default: undefined): Preferred size of the avatar (1-2048 pixels)
-     - `defaultOption` (string, default: undefined): Default avatar option if no avatar exists
+     - `size` (number, default: undefined): Desired avatar size in pixels (1-2048).
+Images are square, so this sets both width and height.
+Common sizes: 80 (default web), 200 (high-res web), 512 (large displays).
+     - `defaultOption` (string, default: undefined): Fallback image style when no avatar exists.
+Options: '404' (return HTTP 404 error instead of image), 'mp' (mystery person silhouette), 'identicon' (geometric pattern), 'monsterid' (generated monster), 'wavatar' (generated face), 'retro' (8-bit style), 'robohash' (robot), 'blank' (transparent).
-     - `forceDefault` (boolean, default: undefined): Force the default avatar to be shown
+     - `forceDefault` (boolean, default: undefined): When true, always returns the default image instead of the user's avatar.
+Useful for testing default options or ensuring consistent placeholder images.
-     - `rating` (string, default: undefined): Maximum rating of avatar to display
+     - `rating` (string, default: undefined): Maximum content rating to display.
+'G' (general audiences), 'PG' (parental guidance), 'R' (restricted), 'X' (explicit).
+If user's avatar exceeds this rating, the default image is shown instead.
    - Returns: Avatar image in PNG format

 ### Default Avatar Options

-- `initials`: Uses the profile name as initials, with a generated background and foreground color
-- `color`: A generated color
-- `404`: Do not load any image if none is associated with the email hash, instead return an HTTP 404 response
+- `404`: Return an HTTP 404 error instead of an image when no avatar exists
 - `mp`: (mystery-person) A simple, cartoon-style silhouetted outline of a person
 - `identicon`: A geometric pattern based on an email hash
 - `monsterid`: A generated 'monster' with different colors, faces, etc